 (6) The Registrar is to prescribe, by order published in the Gazette, the form of application that is to be used for the purposes of subsection (2).

-(7) The form must include provision for the proposed representative to signify his or her consent to the application.
+(7) The form must include provision for the proposed representative to signify consent to the application.

 (8) The applicant must also provide such information and evidence as the Registrar may request in writing.

 [Section 97XM inserted: No. 20 of 2002 s.
-4.]
+4; amended: No. 30 of 2021 s.
+77(13).]

 97XN.
 Approval of representative

-(1) Where an application is made under section 97XM, the Registrar must make an order approving the proposed representative if he or she is satisfied that —
+(1) Where an application is made under section 97XM, the Registrar must make an order approving the proposed representative if the Registrar is satisfied that —

 (a) the circumstances mentioned in subsection (1)(a) or (b) of that section apply; and